SF-RAG: Structure-Fidelity Retrieval-Augmented Generation for Academic Question Answering

 \subsection{Ablation Study}

-Figure~\ref{fig:Ablation_study} illustrates the individual contributions of the two core components in PT-RAG.
-The first ablation replaces the strongly coupled pair of the PaperTree index and the path guided retrieval with a global fragment retriever.
+Figure~\ref{fig:Ablation_study} illustrates the individual contributions of the two core components in SF-RAG.
+The first ablation replaces the strongly coupled pair of the structure-fidelity index and the path guided retrieval with a global fragment retriever.
 These two parts are tightly integrated, and removing either one disables the other, therefore we report a single ablation for this pair, denoted as w/o path.
-The second ablation removes the structure anchored summaries while keeping the PaperTree index and the path guided retrieval unchanged, denoted as w/o summ.
+The second ablation removes the structure anchored summaries while keeping the structure-fidelity index and the path guided retrieval unchanged, denoted as w/o summ.

-\textbf{w/o path.} Relative to PT-RAG, F$_1$(Evidence) consistently declines and both Section Entropy and Evidence Alignment Cross Entropy clearly increase across datasets.
+\textbf{w/o path.} Relative to SF-RAG, F$_1$(Evidence) consistently declines and both Section Entropy and Evidence Alignment Cross Entropy clearly increase across datasets.
 The rise in Section Entropy indicates that the budget becomes more dispersed over multiple sections rather than being concentrated along coherent routes.
 The rise in Evidence Alignment Cross Entropy indicates a larger allocation gap with respect to evidence bearing sections.
 These two shifts reflect the loss of structural guidance when retrieval no longer follows section consistent paths.
 F$_1$(Answer) drops accordingly in the same figure.
 In several settings the decrease in F$_1$(Answer) is more pronounced than the decrease in F$_1$(Evidence), which suggests that structural coherence and correct allocation amplify the utility of retrieved spans under a fixed budget.

-\textbf{w/o summ.} Relative to PT-RAG, F$_1$(Evidence) declines and Evidence Alignment Cross Entropy increases markedly, while Section Entropy shows a smaller or more moderate increase than in the path ablation.
+\textbf{w/o summ.} Relative to SF-RAG, F$_1$(Evidence) declines and Evidence Alignment Cross Entropy increases markedly, while Section Entropy shows a smaller or more moderate increase than in the path ablation.
 This pattern indicates that, even when dispersion across sections is partially controlled by the path mechanism, removing structural anchoring weakens within section allocation and shifts tokens away from the most informative spans.
 F$_1$(Answer) decreases in parallel with these changes, which supports the interpretation that improved within section alignment is necessary for converting retrieved evidence into correct answers.